 To continue reading about the ducklings as they get ready to be released, please follow the

-This entry was posted in Interviews on June 7th, 2018 by helenkennedy
+This entry was posted in Chickens on June 7th, 2018 by helenkennedy

 A familiar problem for backyard chicken keepers and commercial enterprises for laying hens, is infestation of the birds’ environment with Dermanyssus gallinae, also known as red (poultry) mites.
 Compared to other poultry parasites such as fowl ticks, lice and flies, mites are by far the most common, most destructive and difficult to remove.
 Red mites are nocturnal parasites and hide themselves in all kinds of gaps and cracks during the daytime.
 This makes the treatment of red mites harder and more complicated.

 Red mites are up to 1mm in size.
 The title “Red” has been given to this mite as it turns from grey to red after it has a blood feed.
 Once the infestation becomes significant, your chickens will become anaemic.
 Their wattles and the combs will start looking pale and their egg production will drop significantly.
 Red mites also cause skin irritation, feather pecking, weight loss and restlessness in the flock.
 Because of the mites your chickens will probably be reluctant to go to bed, because that’s where the mites are!

 When checking your chicken coop for red mites, check the perch’s at the end and cracks and crevices.
 An even easier way to check is to run a white paper towel underneath the perches at night.
 If there are red mites, at this time they will be on the underside on the perch after feeding on your chickens and you will be able to see red streaks on your paper towel.